 - 1/2 teaspoon garlic salt

 - While your chicken is boiling, make your dumplings.
-Mix the flour, and salt together and add enough water to make a dough.
+Mix the flour and salt together and add enough water to make a dough.
 Dust a cutting board with a little flour.
-Roll out your dough, dusting with more flour as needed to keep it from sticking.
-Don’t make your dumplings too thin, not like a pie crust, keep them just a little plump.
+Roll out your dough, dusting it with more flour as needed to keep it from sticking.
+Don’t make your dumplings too thin (not like a pie crust).
+Keep them just a little plump.
 Take a knife and slice your dough into bite-sized pieces.
-You may need to dust them with a little flour to keep them from being sticky, but the flour will help to thicken your “soup”.
+You may need to dust them with a little flour to keep them from being sticky, but the flour will help to thicken your “soup.”

 - Once the chicken has cooled off enough, you will remove the skin and de-bone it.
-Cut the chicken into bite sized pieces and add to your dumplings and broth.
-Cook at a slow boil, stirring gently, often.
-Cook until the dumplings are tender, approximately 45 -60 minutes.
+Cut the chicken into bite-sized pieces and add to your dumplings and broth.
+Cook at a slow boil, stirring gently and often.
+Cook until the dumplings are tender, approximately 45 to 60 minutes.
 Taste-test your dumplings from time to time to see if they are done.
-They should be tender and not “chewy”.
+They should be tender and not “chewy.”
 If your soup has not thickened enough, you can add a flour and water mixture to thicken it.
 You may add salt and pepper to taste.

 I hope you enjoy this recipe as much as we do.
 This recipe is my daughter’s absolute favorite!
 I do believe she can eat her weight in chicken and dumplings!
 Grandma Walker would be proud!
 Slice some cucumbers and tomatoes, add a few green onions on the side and you have a truly Southern comfort meal!